 8. Be open to trying something new.

 Maybe it would be cool to take one year off from the holidays at home and go on a trip.
+(The pandemic might make this one something to plan for the future.)
 Or maybe it is fair enough to ask someone else to host something you have always hosted, or to ask if you can host something that your sister has always hosted.
 If your young adult child has their own digs, it may even be time to let him or her start some of their own traditions.

 9. Don’t compare your experience to others.